 Perhaps your small business has grown to the point of being able to merge with another business.
 To them, this growth could affect them.
 So it is important that they are aware and the process is transparent.
 Would you know how to communicate that sensitive information?
 This is an example of the importance of having an internal communication plan, even if it’s informal.

-Then Turn to Digital
+Step 2: Turn to Digital

-Sing Out, Louise
+Step 4: Sing Out, Louise

-Perhaps you think that if there is anything about which your stakeholders (customers, clients, vendors, etc.) need to be aware, they can just look at your website.
-How often do you think people are going to your small business’s website outside of placing an order, for example?
-Perhaps you think that external communication is the same as marketing.
-That can be true, and for your small business, that may be the bulk of what your external communication efforts entail.
-However, even small businesses will have external communication needs beyond sales and marketing.
+Don’t think that when a stakeholder needs to be aware of something, they can just look at your website.
+How often do you think people are visiting your small business’s website?
+Besides to place an order, for example.
+What we want to say is that external communication is not always the same as marketing.
+It can be true that for your small business, that may be the bulk of your external communication efforts.
+Yet, even small businesses will have external communication needs beyond sales and marketing.

 - Direct mailings

-- Email blasts
+- Email Blasts